Skip to content

 Sign #6: Your "Business Memory" Is Fragmented and Unreliable

 The Symptom: When you need the full history of a customer relationship, where do you look?
 Is it in an old email thread?
 An agent's personal notes?
 A separate spreadsheet?
-When information is scattered, your business can't learn from its past, and you risk losing crucial knowledge when an employee leaves.
+When information is scattered, your business can't learn from its past, and you risk losing crucial context when an employee leaves.

 Why Is a Software CRM Help Desk a Better "Business Memory"?

-Sign #7: Your Customer Satisfaction is a Mystery, Not a Metric
+Sign #7: Your Customer Satisfaction Is a Mystery, Not a Metric

 The Symptom: You have a gut feeling that customers are less happy than they used to be, but you have no hard data to confirm it or diagnose the cause.
-You’re flying blind, making strategic decisions based on anecdotes rather than evidence.
+You're making strategic decisions based on anecdotes rather than evidence.

 How Does a Software CRM Help Desk Turn Customer Satisfaction into a Metric?